scs03004/deepflow/MCP_INTEGRATION_GUIDE.md

 ### Debugging Steps
 1. **Test MCP server manually**: Run `python -m deepflow.mcp.server` to see if it starts
+2. **Check configuration**: Run `claude mcp list` to verify server is configured and connected
-2. **Check tool availability**: Verify CLI tools work: `deepflow-visualizer --help`
+3. **Check tool availability**: Verify CLI tools work: `deepflow-visualizer --help`
-3. **Validate configuration**: Ensure JSON syntax is correct in MCP config
+4. **Validate configuration**: If using manual config, ensure JSON syntax is correct
-4. **Check logs**: Look for MCP-related errors in Claude Code logs
+5. **Check logs**: Look for MCP-related errors in Claude Code logs
-5. **Verify paths**: Ensure all paths in configuration are absolute and correct
+6. **Verify paths**: Ensure all paths in configuration are absolute and correct
+7. **Test command syntax**: Make sure you're quoting the full command when using `claude mcp add`

 ## 🎯 Example Usage Session